goodevilgenius/controllr/README.md

 # controllr

+**This project is no longer under development.**

+**After working on this for a while, I decided that I was just reinventing the wheel.
+This is basically no different than a million different message-broker applications.**

+**I'm just leaving this here for posterity, I suppose.**

 Controllr provides a way to remotely control your devices, be they a desktop computer, a tablet, or a phone.
 Controllr contains three or more components: the server, the sending device, and the receiving device.

 The server acts as a command broker.
 It accepts commands from a sender, and issues commands to a receiver.
 To be more exact, it supplies commands to a receiver upon request, as it has no push capability.